yezero/sandstorm/roadmap/platform/accounts/README.md

 ### TODO(feature): Multi-org Shared Hosting

-Large shared hosts like Sandstorm Oasis should support organizational features as well, but will need to support the existence of multiple organizations.
-Each organization should have designated "admins" who are given access to a subset of the usual Sandstorm admin panel in order to configure their organization settings and manage users.
+Large shared hosts like Thurly Oasis should support organizational features as well, but will need to support the existence of multiple organizations.
+Each organization should have designated "admins" who are given access to a subset of the usual Thurly admin panel in order to configure their organization settings and manage users.

 One possible approach to implementing this could be to have multiple metadata databases (currenly backed by Mongo), and dispatch to a database according to domain name.
 Each organization would get a private domain.
-This could allow the private domain to look very much like a private Sandstorm server, despite being backed by shared hosting (e.g. Blackrock).
+This could allow the private domain to look very much like a private Thurly server, despite being backed by shared hosting (e.g. Blackrock).

 ## Quota Management